Open Source · Pattern Library

 The site respects system preference and allows manual toggle with zero flash on load — implemented with a synchronous inline script that sets the theme class before React hydrates.

-Statically Generated, Zero Dependencies
+Statically Generated, Always Fast

 Technology Stack